 If you are considering withdrawing from your program, contact your CU Boulder Ed Abroad Program Manager.
 Your Program Manager can explain possible ramifications of withdrawing and can help you think through your decision.
 If you are already abroad, contact your program on-site staff.
 They are in the best position to help resolve problems that you might be experiencing (such as housing or your classes).

 All withdrawals must be sent by you, the student, through your CU email to Education Abroad.
 The date that Education Abroad receives written notification will be considered the official withdrawal date.
 The email needs to state that you are withdrawing from your program as of the date of the email and should include the reason for the withdrawal.
 You may also need to notify your program in writing as well; review their withdrawal policy for more information.

-Financial ConsiderationsAfter signing your Participant Contract, you are subject to the withdrawal fees posted on the Withdrawal Fee Schedule and Financial Responsibility section of the Program Costs webpage (select your program, and scroll down for withdrawal information).
+Financial ConsiderationsAfter signing the Financial Contract, you are subject to the withdrawal fees posted on the Withdrawal Fee Schedule and Financial Responsibility section of the Program Costs webpage (select your program, and scroll down for withdrawal information).
 The amount due, which represents what has been spent on your behalf to date, can be sizeable.

 Exceptions to the withdrawal fees may be considered if you withdraw due to extenuating circumstances, such as medical reasons or a family emergency.
 In these cases, your Ed Abroad Program Manager would be available to explain this process.

 If you receive financial aid, contact the Office of Financial Aid to find out how withdrawing will impact your aid, both for your current and future terms.
 You risk losing all or a portion of your aid if you are not enrolled full time.
 If you have received a CU Boulder Education Abroad scholarship, you will need to repay the full amount of the scholarship for the term you have not completed.